bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-ad-fs-sso-for-bitrise.md

 * The AD FS administrator is at hand during the SAML SSO configuration process.
 * As with other [Workspace management actions](https://devcenter.bitrise.io/team-management/organizations/members-organizations/), only the Bitrise Workspace owner can set up SAML SSO to a Bitrise Workspace.
-* Your account on Bitrise has a Workspace with the [Velocity plan](https://www.bitrise.io/pricing).
-If it doesn’t have an Org, go ahead and [create one](https://devcenter.bitrise.io/team-management/organizations/creating-org/).
+* Your account on Bitrise has a Workspace with the [Velocity and Enterprise Build plans](https://www.bitrise.io/pricing).
+If it doesn’t have an Workspace, go ahead and [create one](https://devcenter.bitrise.io/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Workspaces on Bitrise.

 ## Navigating to Single Sign On page of Bitrise